tdincer/PPChallenge/README.md

 ## Training Forecasting Models with Optuna

-The forecasting models are in the $prediction$​ folder.
+The forecasting models are in the *prediction* folder.

 To train xgboostregressor for 30 rounds with optuna: